Dodgers vs. Reds Player Props Betting Odds

 India Stats

-- India will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .300 with a home run and six RBI.
+- India will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is hitting .225 with a double, a home run, two walks and seven RBI.

 India Recent Games